samuelbohnmuller/samuelbohnmuller/README.md

 Hello, i'm Samuel and i study systems analysis and development.
-Knowledge in Java, SQL, HTML/CSS, JavaScript and GIT.
+Language knowledge in Java, SQL, HTML/CSS, JavaScript and GIT.
 I'm hungry for knowledge.